Tuition and Fees

 Financial assistance from federal programs is based on need.
-Your award, if you meet the eligibility requirements, depends on your and your family’s ability to meet college costs based on Cost of Education minus Family Contribution equals Need.
-Cost of Education includes tuition, fees, room, board, books, supplies, transportation, child care, costs related to a disability, and miscellaneous expenses.
-Family Contribution is the amount you and your family reasonably could be expected to pay toward your college education, determined by a federal formula.
+A financial aid award, based on eligibility requirements, depends on the student and family’s ability to meet college costs based on Cost of Education minus Family Contribution equals Need.
+Cost of Education includes tuition, fees, room, board, books, supplies, transportation, childcare, costs related to a disability, and miscellaneous expenses.
+Family Contribution is the amount the student and his/her family reasonably could be expected to pay toward college education expenses, determined by a federal formula.

 Steps to Receiving Financial Aid

 - Complete the Free Application for Federal Student Aid (FAFSA) or the renewal FAFSA, on the Web at www.fafsa.gov.
-The Financial Aid Office staff is available to review your application and assist you in completing the FAFSA.
+The Financial Aid Office staff is available to review the application and assist in completing the FAFSA.
 Workshops are available periodically.

-- Keep your copy of your Student Aid Report (SAR) for your files.
-Respond to all letters you receive from the Financial Aid Office.
+- Keep a copy of the Student Aid Report (SAR).
+Respond to all letters and emails received from the Financial Aid Office.

-- After receiving an electronic copy of your data, the Financial Aid Office will review your information.
-If the federal government or the college selects your application for verification, the Financial Aid Office will request additional information from you before awarding federal assistance.
+- After receiving an electronic copy of the financial aid data, the Financial Aid Office will review the information.
+If the federal government or the college selects the student’s application for verification, the Financial Aid Office will request additional information from the student before awarding federal assistance.

-- Even if you are not selected for federal verification, the Financial Aid Office can still request additional information from you.
+- Even if are not selected for federal verification, the Financial Aid Office can still request additional information from the student.

-Once the Financial Aid Office has determined that you are eligible for an award, it will do the following:
+Once the Financial Aid Office has determined award eligibility, it will do the following:

-- Make an award to you based on your eligibility and availability of funds.
+- Make an award to the student based on eligibility and availability of funds.
 Remember, no award is guaranteed.

-- Post your award to the Student Portal.
+- Post the financial aid award to the Student Portal.
 Award letters will not be mailed.
-This award screen will list the types and the amounts of aid you have been awarded.
-Please print off a copy of your award screen.
+The award screen will list the types and the amounts of aid awarded.
+Print off a copy of the award screen.

-- Establish a book account for you in the Bookstore if your award is greater than your tuition and fees.
-If you need additional funds to purchase books, see a financial aid counselor.
+- Establish a book account for the student in the Bookstore if the award is greater than the expected tuition and fees.
+If additional funds are needed to purchase books, see a financial aid counselor.

-- Authorize aid to your account, except for Federal Work-Study, after your attendance in classes has been verified by all of your instructors.
-If you are due a refund for indirect educational expenses, a check will be mailed to the address that you have on file in the Registrar’s Office.
+- Authorize aid to the student’s account, except for Federal Work-Study, after attendance in classes has been verified by all instructors.
+If the student is due a refund for indirect educational expenses, a check will be mailed to the address on file in the Registrar’s Office.